edubart/nelua-lang/docs/pages/overview.md

   ## end
 end

--- add will be specialized for arithmetic types print(add(1, 2)) -- outputs 3
+-- add will be specialized for scalar types print(add(1, 2)) -- outputs 3
 -- add will be specialized for string types print(add('1', '2')) -- outputs 12